h15200/notes/dataStructures.md

 1 to 2, 2 to 1
 1 to 3, 3 to 1

-This makes that particular adjency list an `undirected graph`
+This makes that particular adjacency list an `undirected graph`

 A `directed graph` will have a directional edge that only goes one way

-## Adjencency Matrix
+## Adjacency Matrix

 Another way to represent a graph in a 2D array